reuk/wayverb/docs_source/microphone.md

 output node by subtracting the pressures of the surrounding nodes.
-The main difference is that the Blumlein method requires that the mesh pressure is found at exact locations relative to the output node, which often requires mesh oversampling.
+The main difference is that the Blumlein method requires that the mesh pressure is found at exact locations relative to the output node, which often requires mesh oversampling or interpolation.
 The intensity calculation technique instead uses a more general matrix-based method, which incorporates the relative node positions into the calculation.
 In short, the Blumlein method requires that the mesh is designed to suit the receiver configuration, whereas the intensity calculation method can adapt to arbitrary mesh topologies and spacings.

 The frequency range issues mentioned in [@southern_methods_2007] (where large mesh spacings reduce the output bandwidth, and low mesh spacings reduce low